qobilidop/srcnn/README.md

 ## Installation

 A Python package `toolbox` is developed to facilitate our experiments.
 To install it along with all the dependencies, a conda environment is suggested to be created.
-If [GPU prerequisites for TensorFlow](https://www.tensorflow.org/install/install_sources#optional_install_tensorflow_for_gpu_prerequisites) are satisfied, the GPU version could be used
+If [GPU prerequisites for TensorFlow](https://www.tensorflow.org/install/install_sources#optional_install_tensorflow_for_gpu_prerequisites) are satisfied, use the GPU version

 ```bash
 conda env create -f environment-gpu.yml